danr/hipspec/README.md

 HipSpec is maintained for GHC 7.8.3.

+If you have an older version of GHC and cannot upgrade, try building at commit 2ba4d52c2c101a810dea4058496cf5f0da199b31.

 You need to have the development version of QuickSpec.
 It can be obtained by cloning that repository: